-Due to new legislation regarding school safety and discussion with our PTO and school community members, our Visitor Sign-in Procedures have changed.
-It has been our longstanding policy that ALL visitors must sign in through the Raptor system in our front office and get a name badge before coming onto campus during school hours.
-Our new policy will expand this requirement to before school hours as well.
+Due to legislation regarding school safety and discussion with our PTO and school community members, our Visitor Sign-in Procedures have changed.
+It had been our longstanding policy that ALL visitors must sign in through the Raptor system in our front office and get a name badge before coming onto campus during school hours.
+Our new policy expands this requirement to before school hours as well.
 During morning drop-off, the black security gates will be closed and visitors will not be able to freely walk onto campus prior to the first bell.

 ALL visitors, including parents who walk students to classrooms, must check in through the front office and receive a name badge to come onto campus.
 Visitors who have already had their license scanned may use the self-check-in computer kiosks in the front office.
 It is recommended that new parents to DTES scan their licenses before the first day of school to ensure a smooth sign-in process.

 We understand that this procedure may be an inconvenience, but the safety and security of our students is always our number one priority.
 If you plan to walk your child to class anytime during the school year, please account for the time it will take to check in through the office.
 Student tardies caused by check-in procedure delays will not be excused.

 We are excited that DTES has a full-time School Security Monitor and a full-time Behavioral Specialist to support our school safety and mental health initiatives this year.
 As we begin our 30th year at DeSoto Trail Elementary, we are appreciative of our families’ support in assisting our Trailblazers to achieve success.
 We welcome our community’s support and presence on campus while still ensuring the safety and security of our faculty, staff, and students.